 Quoted from the Yeshiva University’s Center of Israel Studies Arch of Titus website.

-View a slideshow of ancient images of menorahs in Bible History Daily, and read more about the iconic Jewish symbol.
+View images of ancient menorahs in Bible History Daily, and read more about the iconic Jewish symbol.